Over the past 30 years, science has demonstrated how trees provide many concrete benefits for people, society, and the environment.

 To provide these benefits and more, trees need care—planting, mulching, pruning, and watering.
 It’s worth the time and money: experts have determined that every dollar invested in tree planting and management returns up to 500%.
 Trees also provide an estimated $18.3 billion in annual value of air pollution removal, reduced building energy use, carbon sequestration, and avoided pollutant emissions.
 Allocating resources for tree planting and maintenance is more than just a fiscally sound decision; it is an investment in the very well-being of people and the planet.

-The Morton Arboretum is generously supported by Premier Plant Trees Sponsor Morton Salt, Inc. in its work to fulfill the essential need to plant and protect trees for a greener, healthier, and more beautiful world.
+The Morton Arboretum is generously supported by Premier Plant Trees Sponsor Morton Salt, Inc. in its work to fulfill its vision of a greener, healthier, more beautiful world where people and trees thrive together.

 Premier Plant Trees Sponsor